Jelly-Pudding/SimpleLifesteal/README.md

 # Maximum hearts a player can have
 maximum-hearts: 20

-# Message used when banning a player for running out of hearts
+# Message used when banning a player for running out of hearts.
+# Supports standard Minecraft color codes using '&' (e.g. "&c&lOut of hearts!").
 ban-message: "You ran out of hearts!"
 ```